camunda/camunda-docs-static/enterprise/content/announcement.md

 * End of Support for MySQL 5.7
 * End of Support for Microsoft SQL Server 2016
 * End of Support for Java 8
+* End of Support for NodeJS 10 for the [Javascript External Task Client](https://github.com/camunda/camunda-external-task-client-js/).
+Version 3.0.0 requires NodeJS 18 or higher.

 ## Camunda Platform 7.18